d0tTino/docs-/docs/wise-payouts-idempotency.md

 Perform Cryptographic Verification: Use a standard cryptography library to verify the signature.
 The signature is an RSA signature using the SHA-256 hash algorithm and PSS padding.
 While the official Wise documentation lacks a Python-specific example for this process 28, the logic can be constructed by combining their description with standard cryptographic practices.
+Python Example: Verifying a Webhook Signature with cryptography

+**Warning:** The following public key is **sample data only**.
+Obtain the real key from Wise before deploying your application.
+Consider loading the key from a secure environment variable or configuration file instead of hardcoding it.

-Python Example: Verifying a Webhook Signature with cryptography This example uses FastAPI to define a webhook endpoint and the cryptography library to perform the verification.
+This example uses FastAPI to define a webhook endpoint and the cryptography library to perform the verification.

 ```python